-New York Giants schedule takeaways:
+New York Giants schedule this week

 - The Giants face the Denver Broncos in Week 1 of the NFL season.